Where to Stash Your Cash: 6 Types of Savings Accounts

-When you park your cash in a savings account, you have the potential to earn more interest than you would in a plain old checking account.
-If you don’t have a savings account, you may be a bit curious about the different types of options available.
+When you park your cash in a savings account, you have the potential to earn more interest than you would in a basic checking account.
+If you don’t have a savings account, you may be a bit curious about the different types of savings accounts available.
 If you have one, it may be time to consider if it's still the right one for you and if it helps meet your financial goals.

 Either way, you’re in luck.
 This is a complete guide to the different types of savings accounts.

 A savings account is a type of account offered by financial institutions, typically banks or credit unions.
-Seventy-one percent of Americans have a savings account.
+Seventy-eight percent of Americans have a savings account.

 Savings accounts are known for three distinct things:

 Interest rates: Savings accounts have higher interest rates than checking accounts.
 Essentially, financial institutions pay you to keep money with them.Putting cash in one of these interest-bearing accounts can increase your overall balance.
 Interest rates are expressed as annual percentage yields (APYs).

 High liquidity and easy access: Your money is accessible.
 You can transfer it to other accounts and easily convert it to cash.
 This is the case for most savings options.
 Some, like certificates of deposit (CDs), define how long your money has to stay in the account before you can withdraw it without penalty.